robipozzi/windfire-restaurants-devops/aws/SingleZone/README.md

-# Windfire Restaurants - AWS Single Zone Architecture with publicly accessible subnets
+# Windfire Restaurants - AWS Single Zone Architecture
 The overall architecture created by applying the Terraform configurations provided in this folder is the following

 ![](images/AWS-robipozzi_windfire-restaurants.png)